 How Do College Disciplinary Hearings Work?

-An attorney can help you prepare for this hearing and handle the following
+An attorney can help you prepare for this hearing and handle the following on your behalf:

 - Examining the wording of your school’s honor code